How many of you have encountered the problem when a complaint is made but the complainant tells you that they don’t want the matter investigated?

 I often get asked by HR professionals and managers, “What do I do if someone makes a complaint and then says that they don’t want me to do anything, they just wanted me to know.”

 Despite what people think, this is not a difficult situation - it becomes all about ownership of the complaint.

 Once someone has made a complaint to you, you now own the complaint.
 What you do with it is your decision.

-While you may wish to consider the desires of the complainant in the end you own the complaint, it is your responsibility and it the music stops, and you are the one left standing holding the complaint on your head be it.
+While you may wish to consider the desires of the complainant, in the end, you own the complaint.
+It is your responsibility and when the music stops, you will be the one left standing holding the complaint.

-You may have to tell the complainant that you must report this or must take action and if they then withdraw the complaint, well you can’t put the toothpaste back in the tube.
+You may have to tell the complainant that you must report this or must take action and if they then withdraw the complaint... you can’t put the toothpaste back in the tube.